 Understanding Mortgage Life Insurance

 The defining characteristic of mortgage life insurance is its decreasing benefit structure.
-As you make mortgage payments over the years, your outstanding loan balance decreases—and so does your insurance coverage.
+As you make mortgage payments over the years, your outstanding loan balance decreases, and so does your insurance coverage.
 However, your premiums typically remain fixed throughout the policy term.
 This means you're paying the same monthly amount for progressively less protection as time goes on.
+To learn more about how this structure works, see our guide on decreasing term life insurance.

 How Term Life Insurance Works Differently

-Term life insurance provides a fixed death benefit for a specific period—typically 10, 20, or 30 years.
+Term life insurance provides a fixed death benefit for a specific period, typically 10, 20, or 30 years.
 The critical difference from mortgage life insurance is that the coverage amount remains level throughout the entire term.
-If you purchase a $400,000 policy, your beneficiaries receive $400,000 whether you die in year one or year 29.
+If you purchase a $500,000 policy, your beneficiaries receive $500,000 whether you die in year one or year 29.

 You maintain complete control over who receives the proceeds.
 Most people name their spouse, children, or a trust as the beneficiary.
 These recipients can use the death benefit for any purpose they choose: paying off the mortgage, covering daily living expenses, funding education, paying medical bills, or any combination of financial needs.

 The flexibility extends to coverage amounts as well.
 Rather than limiting yourself to just your mortgage balance, you can calculate your total life insurance needs using the DIME method (Debt, Income, Mortgage, Education).
-This typically results in coverage of 10-15 times your annual income, which comprehensively addresses your family's financial security.
+This typically results in coverage of 10 to 15 times your annual income, which comprehensively addresses your family's financial security.
+For first-time homeowners, our guide on life insurance for first-time homebuyers walks through this calculation in detail.

-For a $300,000 policy, mortgage protection insurance typically costs between $25-$150 per month depending on your age, health status, and specific policy features.
-In contrast, term life insurance for the same initial coverage amount often runs $15-$50 per month for healthy individuals who undergo medical underwriting.
+For a $300,000 policy, mortgage protection insurance typically costs between $30 and $150 per month depending on your age, health status, and specific policy features.
+Comparable level term life insurance for a healthy nonsmoker often runs significantly less.
+The table below shows current 2026 monthly premiums based on InsuranceGeek and NerdWallet rate studies.

 |---|---|---|---|